 Typically you get married here, and then you head out for some scenic images around the park.
 There are many photographic options for couples around the valley and also up on top of Glacier Point Road, depending on how much time you have together.
 I typically have multiple areas of interest to guide my couples.
 Many times, I have found locations away from the crowds that are just as majestic.

-Majestic Yosemite Hotel: This is the only 4-diamond hotel in Yosemite Valley.
+The Ahwahnee Lodge in Yosemite: This is the only 4-diamond hotel in Yosemite Valley.
 This lodge has at least a few different areas to get married with epic views around the property: the lawn and the east portico.
 I photograph many weddings here each year and I’m glad to support them.
 You can google this venue and see so much information for yourself, but they have wonderful rooms, delicious dining, and so much to offer.
 The Majestic hotel used to be called the Ahwahnee Hotel, but changed names recently.
 Around the property are a variety of photographic opportunities if you want to explore.
 I usually have couples get married here, and then I take the couples out for an adventure.

 Evergreen Lodge: This lodge is definitely woodsy with beautiful rustic cabins everywhere.
 It feels like you’re in a secluded village.
 Just outside the Yosemite entrance, this wedding venue has everything on location with a beautiful ceremony site and reception area for larger groups.
 Tall trees surround the area, so it feels woodsy and romantic, away from all the noise and tourists.
 I have even photographed a few celebrities at this lodge, actors from Grey’s Anatomy and Game of Thrones.

-Rush Creek Lodge
+7. Rush Creek Lodge

 Rush Creek Lodge: This place is awesome and the newest lodge in Yosemite, even though it’s just outside the park entrance.
 Your about 30 minutes from the valley, but it’s worth it.
 This lodge is the sister property to the Evergreen Lodge.
 I love staying here for their amazing food, clean and modern facilities, large family rooms, pool and hot tub, game rooms for the kids, fire pit, with so much to offer.
 This is a beautiful place for wedding ceremonies and guests.